 You just need to clean it when you feel it is full of dirt or debris.
 If you hold it up to the light and it is mostly blocked, then it is time to replace it.
 To clean the filter, you can also just use compressed air, water, or gas and let dry.
 The filter will need to be cleaned or replaced more frequently in dusty areas.

-You can start by spraying a lubricant on the carburetor and if the engine starts after that, then you need to continue looking for the culprit.
-If it does not work then open the air filter casing, remove the carburetor exterior casing, and then leave it to dry.
+You can try to start by spraying a lubricant on the carburetor if the engine starts after that, then you need to continue looking for the culprit.
+Open the air filter casing, remove the carburetor exterior casing, and then leave it to dry.
 Once the carburetor is dry then try to start the engine again.

 Ethanol gas burns at a much higher temperature than non-ethanol fuels.
 Therefore, ethanol fuel can render your mower useless after a short time by overheating.
 This is due to the corrosive nature of the chemicals used in ethanol and the higher airborne water present.
 In colder conditions, ethanol fuel can cause the carburetor to have difficulty igniting.
 Some lawn mowers even display a warning label that refers to the usage of ethanol fuel as a means to void your warranty.

-Now that you know the basics of how to service a lawn mower, you can get to work.
+Now you know, How to maintenances lawn mower properly.
 If you go through each one of the steps lined out here, you will be able to maintain a quality lawn mower, regardless of the brand.
 Just like any equipment, you must stay vigilant in keeping up with the functionality by doing routine checks on the main parts of the machine.